ARM-software/psa-api/doc/ext-pake/api/pake.rst

 The defined values for PAKE-TYPE are shown in :numref:`table-pake-type`.

-The permitted values of HASH-TYPE depend on the specific KDF algorithm.
+The permitted values of HASH-TYPE depend on the specific PAKE algorithm.

 ..
-    The permitted values of HASH-TYPE (see :numref:`table-hash-type`) depend on the specific KDF algorithm.
+    The permitted values of HASH-TYPE (see :numref:`table-hash-type`) depend on the specific PAKE algorithm.

 .. csv-table:: PAKE algorithm sub-type values
     :name: table-pake-type